Where the design community meets.

-UX Designer at Ve Interactive Joined about 2 years ago
+UX Designer at Ve Interactive Joined over 2 years ago

 Completely agree - I just don't feel doing hands on design work should be thought of as a pre-requisite to being a valuable critic.